 Mr. Kesler concentrates his practice on the structuring, negotiating, and executing of mergers and acquisitions and other control transactions, and has significant experience in the telecommunications, technology, and banking industries.
 Mr. Kesler’s telecommunications practice includes the routine representation of one of the world's largest telecommunications companies in domestic and international mergers and acquisitions and joint ventures.
 He also frequently advises clients on issues relating to non-transactional matters, including general corporate matters, governance, and legal compliance.

-Mr. Kesler was recommended by Legal 500 US in 2018 for Corporate and Commercial Mergers & Acquisitions.
+Mr. Kesler was recommended in 2018 and 2019 by Legal 500 US for Corporate Mergers & Acquisitions.

 Provided corporate, licensing, contracting and intellectual property advice to ToolBank USA, resulting in the opening of its first affiliate in Charlotte, NC.

 Represented regional bank in its formation of a bank holding company and related transactions.

 Represented a distributor of power, hand and cutting tools in various aspects of securities compliance and SEC reporting matters.

 Represented a U.S. building products company in commercial contract negotiations and various licensing issues.

 The firm served as lead counsel representing AT&T Inc. in the $235 million sale of a line of business owned and operated by subsidiary L.M.
 Berry and Company, which provides sales, marketing, publishing and other services to more than 80 publishers of Yellow Pages directories, to a portfolio company of Welsh, Carson, Anderson & Stowe.

 Represented a global telecommunications company in its multibillion dollar acquisition of wireless spectrum from a Northern telecommunications company.

 Represented United Community Banks, Inc. in its bulk sale of $266 million in classified substandard and non-performing loans.